Elizabeth Ofosu-Adjare

 Elizabeth Ofosu-Adjare (born March 1, 1974) is a Ghanaian lawyer and politician who served as Minister for Tourism, Culture and Creative Arts.
 She was appointed to this position by President John Mahama in 2013 when he formed his first substantive government.
-She is a member of the National Democratic Congress.
-She is currently a member for the 8th and 9th Parliament of the 4th Republic of Ghana representing the Techiman North Constituency.
-Ofosu-Adjare has been appointed Trade, Industry and Agribusiness Minister by John Dramani Mahama for his second term.
+She is a member of the National Democratic Congress. and currently a member for the 8th and 9th Parliament of the 4th Republic of Ghana representing the Techiman North Constituency.
+Ofosu-Adjare has been appointed as Trade, Industry and Agribusiness Minister by John Dramani Mahama for his second term.

 Early life and education

 Ofosu-Adjare is the third of ten girls born to Isaac Kwadwo Adjei Mensah, a lawyer, businessman and politician, and his wife, a businesswoman.
 She attended St Monica's Secondary School in Mampong, Kumasi, where she obtained both her O & A level certificates.
 Ofosu-Adjare then proceeded to the Kwame Nkrumah University of Science and Technology where she obtained a Bachelor of Arts in Social Science.
 She continued to the University of Ghana, Legon to pursue further studies in the field of Law and obtained honors in LLB in 2002.
 She later obtained a degree in law in 2004.